PennLINC/CuBIDS/docs/usage.rst

 We define an :term:`Acquisition Group` as a collection of sessions across participants that contain the exact same set of Key and Parameter Groups.
-Since Key Groups are based on the BIDS filenames— and therefore both MRI image type and acquisition specific— each BIDS session directory contains images that belong to a set of Parameter Groups.
+Since Entity Sets are based on the BIDS filenames— and therefore both MRI image type and acquisition specific— each BIDS session directory contains images that belong to a set of Parameter Groups.
 CuBIDS assigns each session, or set of Parameter Groups,